tonytsheng/DBHUB/ORA/ON_EC2/round4.md

   - oracle sga - 700G
   - flash cache across 8 instance store volumes - 200G each - 1600G
   - tempfiles - 8 across instance store volumes - 16G each - 128G
+  - User data was placed on EBS volumes.

 ### SLOB parameters:
 SLOB was used to run the load test and the same profile was used for each test.